simon-frankau/mock-a-mockingbird/Chapter13.md

 # Chapter 13: A Gallery of Sage Birds

-## Some Sage Birds and Enter the Queer Bird
+## Some Sage Birds, Enter the Queer Bird, Curry's Sage Bird, The Turing Bird, Owls

 Using BirdsGalore.hs: